afg-archive/sc17-materials/HW2/README.rst

             mpirun ./oesort_basic 1000 in_file out_file

-3. The input file lists n 32-bit signed integers in binary format.
+3. The input file lists n 32-bit signed `little endian <https://en.wikipedia.org/wiki/Endianness#Little>`_ integers in binary format.
 Please refer to the sample input files.

 4. The output file lists the n 32-bit signed integers from the input file in ascending